U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

 How much carbon dioxide is produced when different fuels are burned?

-Different fuels emit different amounts of carbon dioxide (CO2) in relation to the energy they produce.
-To compare emissions across fuels, you should compare the amount of CO2 emitted per unit of energy output or heat content.
+Different fuels emit different amounts of carbon dioxide (CO2) in relation to the energy they produce when burned.
+To analyze emissions across fuels, compare the amount of CO2 emitted per unit of energy output or heat content.

 Pounds of CO2 emitted per million British thermal units (Btu) of energy for various fuels: